|

 foods that he really liked. raw eggs was one of them.

-MAIN DIET Raccoons:
+MAIN DIET Raccoons:/ |

-| Chicken |
+Chicken

-Turkey |
+or Turkey cooked |

 Fish (gutted) |